BlockchainCommons/www.blockchaincommons.com/projects.md

   <a href="https://raw.githubusercontent.com/BlockchainCommons/Gordian/master/Images/video-tech-overview.png"></a>
 </center>

-### Gordian Reference App: Coordinator
+### Gordian Reference App: Coordinator (iOS)

 **Repo:** [Coordinator](https://github.com/BlockchainCommons/iOS-GordianCoordinator)

 Gordian Coordinator is a Multisig Bitcoin transaction coordinator for iOS.
-It demonstrates the use of request and response envelopes to communicate when creating multisig transactions in a way that both resilient and easy to use.
+It demonstrates the use of request and response envelopes to communicate when creating multisig transactions in a way that is both resilient and easy to use.

 <a href="images/projects/Cosigner.png"><img src="images/projects/SeedTool.png" style="border: 1px solid black; float: left; margin-right: 1em" width="110"></a>
-### Gordian Reference App: Seed Tool
+### Gordian Reference App: Seed Tool (iOS)

 **Repo:** [Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS)<br>
 **Blog:** [Gordian Seed Tool Reveals the Foundations of Cryptography](https://www.blockchaincommons.com/apps/SeedTool-Release/) (7/15/21)